William Faulkner, Influential Mississippi Writer

 William Faulkner Home

 The William Faulkner Home, known as Rowan Oak, is in Oxford, Mississippi, at 916 Old Taylor Road.
 Oxford, which is named after the British city, became a college town with a population of more than ten times what it was when William Faulkner was born.

 Beginning in the mid-20th century, most every young adult in the US read at least one book by William Faulkner by high school or college graduation.
 Sentences like “my mother is a fish” generated innumerable discussions in English literature courses in the US and beyond, decade after decade.

 For the Future

 Scholars gather each July in Oxford to discuss his works at the Faulkner and Yoknapatawpha Conference. such as The Sound and the Fury and As I Lay Dying.

-Read a little more about William Faulkner through our Louisiana page about him.
+Read a little more about William Faulkner through our Louisiana page.

-The William Faulkner Home is the fifth stop on our Mississippi Trail!
+The William Faulkner House in Oxford is the second-to-last stop on our Mississippi Author Adventures Trail.